 The Corporations Act 2001 (Cth) (Corporations Act) regulates capital raising in Australia.
-It’s important directors familiarise themselves with the different regulatory obligations for public and private companies raising capital.
-Although this article briefly touches upon public company regulation, it will focus on private companies (startup and SMEs).
+It’s important that directors familiarise themselves with the different regulatory obligations for public and private companies raising capital.
+This article will explain the disclosure obligations for companies raising capital, with a focus on private companies (startups and SMEs).

 |Public Company||Private Company|

 |Non-employee Shareholders||No limits on non-employee shareholders||No more than 50 non-employee shareholders|